CODEHUBHQ/TanksBattleCity1985/README.md

-Battle City Online contains 35 different levels
+Tanks: Battle City 1985 contains 35 different levels

 Each map contains different types of terrain and obstacles